BitBoxSwiss/bitbox-base/docs/hardware/components.md

 ### Case

-For the first low quantity batches, the BitBox Base **cases are 3D printed** with a size of approximately 95 x 142 mm.
+For the first low quantity batches, the BitBoxBase **cases are 3D printed** with a size of approximately 95 x 142 mm.
 Due to the tinted glass cover, the final product will have a premium-feel nonetheless.